webair/thinc.THCCoreData/README.md

 A Core Data Extension written with Swift.

 # Usage
-Make sure that all of you managed objects implements the protocol 'NamedManageObject' and return its entity name.
+By default the library assumes that the managed object defined in the model file have the same name as the entities.
+If you have defined different entity names in the object model you need to override the entityName function in your managed object class:

+    override class func entityName() -> String {
+        return "StubEntity"
+    }

 You can also use [mogenerator](https://github.com/rentzsch/mogenerator) to generate this behaviour (Very nice tool, best thanks to the creators!).
-If using the mogenerator you need to add a base class which implements the 'ManagedObjectEntity' protocol or use my [fork](https://github.com/webair/mogenerator) which allowes you to add a protocol parameter and framework includes to the swift template:

-    mogenerator --base-class-import "THCCoreData" \
-                --protocol "ManagedObjectEntity" \
-                ...

 ## ContextManager
 Get the default manager.
 It will create a sqlite store in the documents folder and merges all object model files from the main bundle.

-    let manager = ContextManager()
+    let manager = ContextManager()!
     let mainContext = manager.mainContext

 Alternativly you can also initilize a customized context manager by passing a managedObjectModel (the sqlite store will still get created for you)...